fernandapedley/estimating-unmet-adhd-demand/docs/index.md

 ## Key Questions

-This analysis explores several questions:
+This analysis explores the following questions:

 1. How have ADHD prevalence, waiting-list activity and referrals changed over time?
 2. Which age groups account for the greatest levels of ADHD service activity?